 As the first activity in this course, please read the syllabus and Student Expectations.
 After reading the syllabus and Student Expectations, the candidate will then complete the related checklist found in the Course Overview.

-In Module 3: Week 3, candidates will complete a chart that will allow them to define, explain, and discuss five major qualitative research methods.
-(MLO: D, G, H).
+Candidates will complete a chart that will allow them to define, explain, and discuss five major qualitative research methods.
+(CLO: A, D, G, H)

 Article Critique Assignments (2)